Governor's School of North Carolina: Establishment and growth

 Governor's School was funded by the Carnegie Corporation and local business for a second year, but received support from the NC Legislature beginning in 1965 and continuing (with a single exception) to this day.
 While the subject matter changed with the times, the governing philosophies of gifted education remained focused on differential education for the gifted.
 The early curriculum was expressed in a document entitled Opening Windows to the Future, written by H. Michael Lewis with input from GS instructors.

 In 1968, actor, educator, and playwright James Lee (Jim) Bray became Director of the Governor's School, a position he would hold until 1995.

 In light of the expanding population of North Carolina and the growing impact of research and development corporations in the state's financial success, Governor Jim Hunt called for Governor's School to be expanded to a second campus in 1978.
 The second GS program was held on the campus of St. Andrews Presbyterian College in Laurinburg.
 This doubled the number of students to 800.
 With the opening of this campus, the program in Winston-Salem was referred to as GS West, while Laurinburg was GS East.
 Both campuses held essentially the same program, prompting the NC Department of Public Instruction to declare that Governor's School was one school with two campuses.

 Governor's School East moved to Meredith College in Raleigh for the 2000 session, where it is still held.
-In 2019, Governor's School West moved to High Point University in High Point.
-In 2022, GSW was again moved, this time to Winston Salem State University.
+In 2019, Governor's School West moved from Salem College to High Point University in High Point.
+GSW was again moved, in 2022 to Winston Salem State University and in 2024 to Greensboro College.

 While faculty and subject matter have changed over time, Governor's School remained basically unaltered from 1978 until 2009.